jiexunsee/Neural-Network-with-Python/README.md

-## Neural-Network-with-Python
+----- 3 Layer Neural Network
 For Siraj Raval's YouTube challenge of the week.

-This is a neural network with 3 layers, made using just numpy.
+This is a neural network with 3 layers (2 hidden), made using just numpy.
 It's an extended version of Siraj's code which had just one layer.

 Here is a pictorial illustration: